WaiYanLinn10/ExchangeHub4U/Readme.txt

 > ⚠️ Important: This system will not work without the database.

-- Create a new database in phpMyAdmin named: `exchangehub4u`
+- Create a new database in named: `exchangehub4u`
 - Import the provided SQL file (`exchangehub4u.sql`) into this database.

 ---